markaveliii/FRUPAL/README.md

 * S (ship): found on a water grovnick, allows the player the travers through a body of water
 * B (binoculars): special item that expands the player's field of vision, revealing more areas around them
 * $ (Royal Diamond): colored in white instead to distinguish it from treasure chests, this is your goal to win the game

+## Implemented Features
+All main features that defines the playability of this game has been implemented.
+This includes loading and display the map, player movement and interactions with objects, player menu, and a win-loss condition.

+## Not finished

+## Video Presentation